salsabilmislat/reading-notes/Read205.md

-# What we will learn part 1
+# What we will learn

-- Imges
+ - Images

-- Colores
+ - Colors

  - Text

 The source of this summary [the Duckett HTML book](https://wtf.tw/ref/duckett.pdf)

 ______________________________________

-## Imges
+## Images

    >A picture can say a thousand words, and great images help make the difference between an average-looking site and a really engaging one.

 - keeping images in a separate folder helps you understand how the site is organized.

-- Adding Images useing the img tag  [img src="the image url " alt="to read img for the one who can not see it" title="title for img" /]
+- Adding Images using  the img tag  [img src="the image url " alt="to read img for the one who can not see it" title="title for img" /]

 - Three Rules for Creating Images :